 How to Apply

 To help you keep track of your eligible payments and months of service, you can complete this form annually with your employer.
 This is not a requirement, but will help to ensure that you receive credit for all eligible payments.
 It is ultimately up to you to prove that you worked full time in an eligible job for the full 10 years.
 Most employers will not keep employment records for more than a few years—so having your employer complete this form annually gives you a record of your full-time employment with an eligible employer.
+We strongly recommend that borrowers submit this form annually.

 After you and your employer complete this form, retain a copy and submit the original to your loan servicer.
 If you don’t know who that is, you can go to the National Student Loan Data System (NSLDS®) to find out.